-"Through the atoning blood of Christ the sinner is set free from bondage and condemnation; through the perfection of the sinless Substitute and Surety, he may run in the race of humble obedience to all of God's commandments."-"Selected Messages," Vol. 1, page 330.
+"Through the atoning blood of Christ the sinner is set free from bondage and condemnation; through the perfection of the sinless Substitute and Surety, he may run in the race of humble obedience to all of God's commandments."-Selected Messages, vol. 1, p.
+330.

-It would be contradictory for one to reason that because past sins had been atoned for, he was now at liberty to disobey his Saviour who manifested such love and forgiveness to him.
+It would be contradictory for one to reason that because past sins had been atoned for, he was now at liberty to disobey His Saviour who manifested such love and forgiveness to him.
 "The object of the atonement was that the divine law and government might be maintained."-Ellen G. White manuscript 163, 1897.
-(Quoted in "Questions on Doctrine," page 675.)
+(Quoted in Questions on Doctrine, p.
+675.)